Dreaming of some new country bedroom ideas? This gallery, with expert tips from our hand-picked country decor experts, is where to find inspiration.

 'Wool is a natural insulator; warm in winter and temperature-regulating in summer,' explains Julian Downes, MD at natural flooring specialist, Fibre.
 'Part of wool’s insulating property is the ability to balance humidity in a room, as the fibres absorb and release water vapour.
 It is also flame resistant and offers a greater level of fire safety than other fibres.'

-'A modern rustic style is defined by the use of natural materials combined with fresh, clean, contemporary design details,' says Paul Deckland, Buying Director at The Cotswold Company.
+'A modern rustic style is defined by the use of natural materials combined with fresh, clean, contemporary design details,' says Paul Deckland of The Cotswold Company.

 'Think exposed brick and stone walls, paired with simple yet stylish wooden furniture.
 The style is all about going back to basics, bringing elements of the outside world and an idealised country retreat into your home.'